 - Reading plans: Examples of reading plans include Reading the Bible in a Year, Studying the Life of David in 40 days, and Understanding the End Times in One Month.
 Such plans are often organized into a chart that assigns a text of Scripture to each day of the plan.
 For instance, on Day 1 of Studying the Life of David, the chart may indicate 1 Samuel 16.

 - Concordances: This study tool, often found in the back of Study Bibles, enables readers to do word studies.
 Arranged alphabetically, concordances help people find all the uses in Scripture of a particular word.
 For instance, a person could turn to the “H” section and find the word “hope,” which lists all the chapters and verses where that word is found.

-- Cross references: Cross references help readers find verses of the Bible that compliment whatever verse a person is reading.
+- Cross references: Cross references help readers find verses of the Bible that complement whatever verse a person is reading.
 For example, John 3:16 says, in part, that God loved the world.
-A cross reference to this verse may be 1 John 4:8, which says, in part, God is love.
+A cross-reference to this verse may be 1 John 4:8, which says, in part, God is love.

 - Word studies: Some Study Bibles contain word studies, which often take the form of an article.
 A word study on “faith,” for example, wouldn’t contain a list of verses where the word can be found in a concordance.
 Instead, it would be a summary of the biblical meaning and use of the term.